Emily Joyce

 Emily Sian Joyce (born 12 April 1969) is an English actress, known for playing the role of Janet Dawkins in the BBC comedy series My Hero between 2000 and 2006.

 Early life

 Joyce was born in London, England.
 When she was fifteen years old, she was accepted at the National Youth Theatre.
-She worked at Vogue magazine, afterward enrolling in drama school.
+She worked at Vogue, afterward enrolling in drama school.

 Career

 After drama school, Joyce joined the Royal Shakespeare Company.
 Her first television role was in the ITV drama Cracker, in which she played the murderer in a 1995 episode.
 She also starred in another ITV1 drama series, Grafters, in 1999, and in 2003 she played DC Havers' new boss in The Inspector Lynley Mysteries.

 Joyce appeared in the British comedy series My Hero.
 She played the character of Janet Dawkins, opposite superhero Thermoman, originally played by Ardal O'Hanlon and followed by James Dreyfus.

 In 2003, she appeared in series 2 episode 6 of Ultimate Force, playing Nicky Strong.

 Also in 2003, Joyce played vengeful serial killer Anna Marchent/Sarah Herd in the two-part BBC crime drama Messiah 2: Vengeance Is Mine starring Ken Stott.

 In 2007, she appeared in the light-hearted drama Hotel Babylon, playing Estelle.
 She also played Kate in the comedy drama Little Devil.

 In the first half of 2008, she appeared in Happy Now?, a new play by Lucinda Coxon at the National Theatre, London.
 Also in 2008, she appeared in the six-part BBC comedy drama series Mutual Friends as Martin's (Marc Warren) boss Sarah Fletcher.

 In 2010, Joyce played Dr Sandra Fleming in Universal Soldier: Regeneration.
 In the same year, she appeared as the Prime Minister's special policy adviser, Claire Sutton, in Antony Jay's and Jonathan Lynn's stage version of Yes, Prime Minister, which premiered at the Chichester Festival in May 2010 and moved to the Gielgud Theatre in London's West End in September 2010.
 In 2011, Joyce appeared in series 7 episode 19 of the BBC school-based drama Waterloo Road as local superstar DJ Viv O'Donnell.
 In 2013, Joyce appeared in an episode, "Down Among the Fearful", of the ITV drama Lewis as Jane Grace.
 In 2011, Joyce starred in the one-off BBC Christmas show Lapland.
 In 2024, she appeared in the BBC daytime soap opera Doctors as Katie Elton, the wife of established character Graham Elton (Alex Avery).